Current filter:

 Managed Aquifer Recharge, or MAR, is a set of physical tools that enables us to capture high-quality water from rivers and streams during high winter flows and use it to purposefully recharge aquifers, mimicking nature as closely as possible.

-As part of Hawke's Bay Regional Council's Regional Water Security Programme, we'll be carrying out a 3-year trial in Central Hawke's Bay to determine whether Managed Aquifer Recharge is a viable option to help ensure Hawke’s Bay has long-term, climate-resilient and secure supplies of freshwater, for all.
+As part of Hawke's Bay Regional Council's Regional Water Security Programme, we'll be carrying out a 3-year pilot in Central Hawke's Bay to determine whether Managed Aquifer Recharge is a viable option to help ensure Hawke’s Bay has long-term, climate-resilient and secure supplies of freshwater, for all.

 Showing search results for ""